We asked a professional guide about his favorite water bottles to take with him into the backcountry

 What our favorite BC guides say

 The water bottle is a Platypus 2L.
 It gets smaller as you use up the contents.
-It can also be used as a hot water bottle in an emergency. ( Telemark School & Ski Guide Izumiya AK.T | Kenji Akutsu)
+It can also be used as a hot water bottle in emergencies.
+(Telemark School & Ski Guide Izumiya AK.T| Kenji Akutsu)

-On hot days, I use a PLATYPUS hydration system. ( RIKI JAPOW GUIDE | Riki Nakajima)
+On hot days, I use the Platypus hydration system.
+(RIKI JAPOW GUIDE| Riki Nakajima)

 It is chosen for its light weight